Legoota/personal-website/content/work/alpinaraid/alpinaraid-1.md

 In this 10 set series, you can find the film photographies that I took during the whole adventure.

-In this first set <i>Alpinaraid 1</i>, photos 1 and 2 were taken on the border of the Annecy Lake, in the early morning, on our way to the starting point at Col de la Madeleine (2000 m).
+In this first set <i>Alpinaraid 1</i>, photos 1 and 2 were taken on the border of the Annecy Lake, in the early morning, on our way to the starting point at <i>Col de la Madeleine</i> (2000 m).
 The third photo was taken during the first day of the journey.
 I think it was the first glacier that we could see so well.

 ### Photo details